-Besides offering better view stability, the efficient and flexible sphere parameterization helps to eliminate the need for precomputing uniformly distributed points on the sphere, to reduce memory consumption, and to increase the overall performance.
-The LiveSync-related computations are averaging between 50 ms and 100 ms by measuring with different data sets and picking on various structures.
-In growing mode as described in Section 6.2, the time to compute the intermediate views is in the same range as for the instant updates.
+Besides offering better view stability, the efficient and flexible sphere parameterization helped to eliminate the need for pre-computing uniformly distributed points on the sphere, to minimize the memory consumption and to increase the overall performance.
+The LiveSyncrelated computations were averaging between 50 ms and 100 ms by measuring with different data sets and picking on various structures.
+In the mode where the 3D view is updated in short intervals if the hot-key is pressed the time to compute the intermediate views is in the same range as for the instant updates.

 In previous work [10] an informal evaluation with an experienced radiology assistant has been performed.
 The feedback about the handling of the picking interaction and the live-synchronized views was very positive.
-The extensions presented in this paper are designed based on comments for possible improvements.
+The extensions presented in this paper were designed based on the comments on possible improvements.
 As the LiveSync feature is integrated into a real world medical workstation which is under development by our collaborating company partner, its functionality is frequently presented in demonstrations to radiologists.
 Their feedback is very positive as well, and they confirm the high practical value of this feature.

-9 CONCLUSION
+9 Conclusion

-Live synchronization of the volumetric view from non-intrusive interaction with a slice view, is a powerful concept with the potential to improve the efficiency of diagnosis in clinical routine.
-In this paper we presented several enhancements of the existing concept.
+Live synchronization of the volumetric view from nonintrusive interaction with a slice view is a powerful concept with the potential to considerably improve the efficiency of diagnosis in clinical routine.
+In this paper we have presented significant enhancements of the existing concept.
 Our goal was to integrate more knowledge about the anatomical structure the user is interested in to provide an expressive 3D visualization.
-As the key of the LiveSync concept is to keep the user interaction as small as possible, we did not want to increase the interaction effort or to introduce new interaction techniques.
+As the key of the LiveSync concept is to keep the user interaction as small as possible we did not want to increase the interaction effort or to introduce new interaction techniques.

 A more efficient parameterization for the derived view input parameters was integrated to allow a hierarchical refinement of the search space for the best estimated viewpoint.
 This parameterization is utilized to provide a view with a high degree of view stability.
-An adaptive region growing was presented that allows to extract the part of the feature which is needed to estimate its local shape in a reliable way.
+An adaptive region growing was presented that allows to extract the part of the feature which is needed to estimate it's local shape in a reliable way.
 Information about the scalar value distribution within the feature of interest is used to fine-tune the existing opacity transfer function.
-This helps to enhance the visibility of the object the user is interested in.
+This may help to enhance the visibility of the object the user is interested in.
 The growing interaction mode integrates knowledge about the volumetric extent of the area of interest without increasing the user interaction.
 Especially an appropriate zoom factor for the 3D view can be derived from this information.
 A new clipping technique was integrated to increase the preservation of valuable anatomical context while guaranteeing an unoccluded view on the structure of interest.